London

 Ristorante Dino - This cozy little Italian restaurant was our favorite restaurant in Dover.
 We had a fantastic dinner, prepared by Mama Dino, and the best liver pate appetizer ever (except for Joan's of course)

-The Roman Painted House is preserved inside this building.
-Built about AD 200, the House is named for the brightly colored murals found on its plaster walls.
-The floors are red mortar and cover a remarkable under-floor heating system
+The Roman Painted House was built about 200 AD. the House is named for the brightly colored murals on its plaster walls.
+The floors are red mortar and cover an under-floor heating system

-The House formed part of a large mansion or official hotel.
-It was demolished in AD.
-270 by the Roman Army during the construction of a new fort
+The House is part of a large mansion demolished in 270 AD by the Roman Army during the construction of a new fort

-Wall Paintings - It was this quick burial of the wall paintings which led to their survival.
-While still in good condition, the House's three main rooms were buried in clay to construct ramparts for the new fort
+Wall Paintings survived in good condition because the House's three main rooms were buried in clay to construct ramparts for the new fort

 The Roman House was discovered by Kent Archaeological Rescue Unit.
 The walls survived to a height of 4-6 feet